AnotherKamila/kamila.is/learning/_posts/2019-01-17-debugging-pf-rules.md

     `service pflog onestart`
 3. Look at what is going through the interface: `tcpdump -eni pflog0`

-This makes it obvious when your packets are matching different rules than intended, and that's why debugging PF doesn't suck :-)
+This makes it obvious when your packets are matching different rules than intended, and that's why debugging PF sucks less :-)

 Note: Logging decreases performance.
 There is no performance hit if you just have the `log` statements in your PF config file, but having `pflogd` log all the packets will have a noticeable effect.
-Therefore, on my systems I tend to not start `pflog` on boot and only `onestart` it when I'm actually going to use it.
+Therefore, on my systems I tend to not enable `pflog` on boot and only `onestart` it when I'm actually going to use it.